-With a degree in Marketing from ISAG and Hospitality from EHTE and EHTP, completing several areas of training in Hospitality at the Centre International de Glion, in Marketing from UCI Communication - US and Management at EGP Porto.
-Director of Amorim - Investimentos e Participações (since 2002), of Quinta Nova - Nossa Senhora do Carmo (since 2006), Amorim Negócios Internacionais (since 2016) and, more recently, Taboadella (since 2018).
-She was the CEO of Natureza, S.G.P.S (2002-2006), Director of Marketing for JW Burmester (2000-2002) and Member of the Hospitality Management in Amorim Hotéis e Serviços and Sociedade Figueira Praia (1996-1997), when she began her role with the Amorim Group.
+With a degree in Marketing from ISAG and Hospitality from EHTE and EHTP, completing several areas of training in Hospitality at the Centre International de Glion, in Marketing from UCI Communication - USA and Management at EGP Porto.
+Director of Amorim - Investimentos e Participações (since 2002) and of Amorim Negócios Internacionais (since 2016).
+She is the president and CEO of Quinta Nova - Nossa Senhora do Carmo (since 2006) and Taboadella (since 2018), accumulating relevant knowledge of the wine sector, both national and international.
+Was the CEO of Natureza, S.G.P.S (2002-2006), Director of Marketing for JW Burmester (2000-2002) and Member of the Hospitality Management in Amorim Hotéis e Serviços and Sociedade Figueira Praia (1996-1997), when she began her role with the Amorim Group.
 Worked in management consulting sector at Deloitte & Touche, Porto (1998-2000).

 In addition to her business activity, she is the founder and chairperson of the Bagos d'Ouro Association (since 2010), member of the Board of ACIBEV (since 2020) and member of the Executive Board of the Universidade Nova de Lisboa (since 2018).
 She was a member of the Board of Directors of the Fundação Museu do Douro (2006-2011).
 She is the Honorary Consul of Hungary in Porto.

-Nationality: Portuguese · Gender: Female · Age: 48
+Nationality: Portuguese • Gender: Female • Age: 49